Every portrait photographer needs to know both basic and more advanced female poses.

 Standing Poses With Props

-You have many options in case you have a couple of versatile props.
+You have many options for female standing poses in case you have a couple of versatile props.
 These are just a few of them – feel free to customize them in any way you want:

 - leaning on the chair